-The Jamaican culture minister’s call for the return of Taino artefacts seized from their country and now owned by the British Museum, has prompted Nigerians to renew their own demands for the return of looted Benin Bronze relics.
-With the British Museum now in negotiations to temporarily loan them back to Nigeria, we discuss the rightful ownership of items from African and beyond displayed and archived in the museum.
+The Jamaican culture minister’s call for the return of Taino artefacts seized from their country and now owned by the British Museum has prompted Nigerians to renew their own demands for the return of looted Benin Bronze relics.
+With the British Museum now in negotiations to temporarily loan them back to Nigeria, we discuss the rightful ownership of items from Africa and beyond displayed and archived in the museum.

-The first European 15th century expeditions to Benin City in Western African were relatively peaceful but by1890 the British were seeking colonial control over Western Nigeria with Benin fiercely resisting.
+The first European 15th century expeditions to Benin City in Western Africa were relatively peaceful but by1890 the British were seeking colonial control over Western Nigeria with Benin fiercely resisting.
 In 1897, the British troops sacked the city in revenge for an attack on a British consular mission.
 With the king Oba Ovonramwen in exile, brass artefacts were removed from royal compounds without permission and sold on to other European nations.